KnowEnG/DRaWR/README.md

     writepreds = 1)
 ```

 This produces a file ending in '.rwr' for each query gene set containing information about each node in the network after running DRaWR.
-The 'baseline', 'stage1', and 'stage2' columns contain the converged RWR probabilies from each stage of DRaWR.
+The 'baseline', 'stage1', and 'stage2' columns contain the converged RWR probabilities from each stage of DRaWR.

-Using our example, example above, we produce for one query set, [sample_results/dmel.ids.uni.dmel_cdhmw.names.undir.weight.type.50.1e-04.50.1.0.3.5268_brain_primordium.names.1.rwr](sample_results/dmel.ids.uni.dmel_cdhmw.names.undir.weight.type.50.1e-04.50.1.0.3.5268_brain_primordium.names.1.rwr)
+Using our example above, we produce for the brain primordium query set, [sample_results/dmel.ids.uni.dmel_cdhmw.names.undir.weight.type.50.1e-04.50.1.0.3.5268_brain_primordium.names.1.rwr](sample_results/dmel.ids.uni.dmel_cdhmw.names.undir.weight.type.50.1e-04.50.1.0.3.5268_brain_primordium.names.1.rwr)
 ```
 node                    type            universe    baseline                train   test    stage1                  diff                    keep    stage2
 FBgn0000008             -1              1           5.63872111193178e-05    0       0       2.9902923974918e-05     -2.64842871443998e-05   -1      9.09485166256704e-06